 If you want to find out more about this festival, you can do so on its official website.

 We’re moving away from Cluj Napoca but remain somewhat in the area: Play Fest is a festival that takes place in Timisoara sometime in September.
-This is a really interesting project, as it is completely organized and run by volunteers, being the biggest volunteer festival in Europe.
+This is a really interesting project, as it is completely organized and run by volunteers, being the biggest festival in Europe that’s ran by volunteers.

 Although the artist lineup is not as impressive as that of the previous two festivals, the fact that it’s run completely by volunteers and that there are complementary cultural events (like workshops, movie viewings and such) make it an important festival in Romania and an experience you should reward yourself with.